canonical/observability/decision-records/2024-08-29--dashboard-uid-collision.md

 ## Requirements
 1. Dashboards must not have the same *uid* within installation.
 2. Dashboard URL must be stable across dashboard updates (e.g. charm upgrades).
-Do not generate the UID from the hasing dashboard's entire contents, because it would break links to the dashboard.[^DbURL]
+Do not generate the UID from hashing dashboard's entire contents, because it would break links to the dashboard.[^DbURL]
 3. UID length must be <= 40 (grafana limit).
 4. Should be able to easily tell from which charm each dashboard came.